Ludwig von Estorff: Herero Wars

 He resigned in 1903 but rejoined the Schutztruppe in the next year to fight in the Herero Wars as battalion and regimental commander.
 At the Battle of Waterberg he led a column, and afterwards was ordered to pursue the fleeing Hereros through the scarce Omaheke Desert.
-Estorff was highly critical of commanding General Lothar von Trotha and his decisions, on both strategical and ethical reasons, which deliberately resulted in the Herero and Namaqua genocide.
+Estorff was highly critical of commanding General Lothar von Trotha and his decisions, on both strategical and ethical reasons, which deliberately resulted in the Herero and Nama genocide.
 He nonetheless followed his orders; thus having a part in the same.
-In early 1907 he was made commander of the Schutztruppe of German South West Africa.
+In early 1907, Estorff was made commander of the Schutztruppe of German South West Africa.
 He immediately closed the dreaded Shark Island concentration camp, against local political wishes, and relocated the remaining Nama people to the mainland.
 Estorff would remain on his post until he finally left for Germany in 1911.
 Estorff's diaries, reports and correspondence about his time in Africa would eventually be collected and published posthumously.
 Now, as an Oberst in the Imperial German Army, he commanded the 92nd (Brunswick) Infantry Regiment.

 World War I

-When World War I began Generalmajor Estorff led a brigade in France and was once more wounded when a bullet shattered his knee.
+When World War I began, Generalmajor Estorff led a brigade in France and was seriously wounded when a bullet shattered his knee.
 He returned to duty in 1915 and was made commander of the 103rd Infantry Division, leading it into the Serbian campaign.
 In 1916 he commanded the 42nd Infantry Division on the Eastern Front, first in Romania and then further north.
 For his services in the latter campaign Estorff received the Pour le Merite, Germany's highest military award.
 With his division being part of the famed Eighth Army, he led the landing forces during Operation Albion, the successful amphibious operation to occupy the West Estonian archipelago.
 In March 1918 he took over command of the 60th Corps.
 In the final days of the war he was acting commander of the Eighth Army.